Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - `/arr-suite/books`
   - will hold your downloaded books
 - `/arr-suite/download`
-  - will hold your downloadeds by Qbittorrent
+  - will hold your downloaded by Qbittorrent

 ## Setup